-The spin HZ entanglement is optimal in the attractive regime, $g_{11}<0$.
-Enhancement of entanglement in the repulsive regime is possible (Figure \ref{fig:four-modes-BEC-1}), if one examines the spin HZ entanglement for the rotated modes, $a',\ b'$ of Eq. (\ref{eq:rotated modes}).
+As is consistent with the two-mode results, the spin HZ entanglement is optimal in the attractive regime, $g_{11}<0$.
+Enhancement of entanglement in the repulsive regime is possible (Fig. \ref{fig:four-modes-BEC-1}), if one examines the spin HZ entanglement for the rotated modes, $a',\ b'$ of Eq. (\ref{eq:rotated modes}).

-The effect of temperature is given in Fig. \ref{fig:critical T}.
-In our calculations, we account for effects of finite temperatures by assuming a canonical ensemble of $\rho=\exp[-H/k_{B}T]$, with an inter-well coupling of $\kappa/k_{B}=50nK$.
-The critical temperature for EPR entanglement signature is shown in Fig. \ref{fig:critical T}.
+The effect of temperature is presented in Fig. \ref{fig:critical T}.
+In our calculations, we account for finite temperatures by assuming a canonical ensemble of $\rho=\exp[-H/k_{B}T]$, with an inter-well coupling of $\kappa/k_{B}=50nK$.
+The critical temperature for the spin HZ entanglement signature is shown in Fig. \ref{fig:critical T}.

-The predictions in this paper are based on the assumption that the total number $N$ of atoms is fixed.
-Entanglement ($E_{HZ}^{(1)}=0.5$), though not EPR-steering, is obtainable between the output ports of a beam splitter with a number (Fock) state input, in the absence of nonlinear coupling terms, as was shown in Sections \ref{sec:generation-of-number-conserving}.B and \ref{sec:EPR-entanglement:-Four}.B.
-However, for coherent state inputs, which have a Poissonian number distribution, this entanglement is not possible \cite{cohbs}, and we draw the conclusion that number fluctuations will have an important effect on the entanglement.
-We have studied this effect in Refs. \cite{bectheoryepr,phase paper} and suggested in \cite{phase paper} how one can adapt the HZ-entanglement criteria to reduce the sensitivity to atom number fluctuations.
-The effect of particle fluctuations on entanglement and precision measurement has been studied recently by Hyllus et al \cite{partiintnumberfluctuation}.
-However, such modifications have not been studied in this case for the EPR steering type of nonlocality.